-Shady M. Qubaty Co-founder of Adalah What does capital for purpose look like in post-war Yemen?
-"Taxes," Shady M. Oubaty says.
+Co-founder of Adalah What does capital for purpose look like in post-war Yemen?
+"Taxes," Shady M. Qubaty says.
 The 22-year old is the first Yemeni undergraduate admitted to Yale University.
 These days, he's working on a plan for Yemen's post-war economic recovery.
 He co-founded Yemen's first non-aligned, legal non-governmental organisation in 2016.
 Adalah ("Justice") works as the official secretariat for the UK parliament on Yemen-related issues.
 Qubaty hopes the future brings peace - and prosperity.
 "As soon as the war ends, that is the beginning of the new Yemen," says Qubaty.
 "Economists have predicted that [post-war] Yemen could have the highest GDP growth in the world."
 How can this capital be used for a sustainable future?
-"Tourism [could be] a huge resource to employ people and generate sustainable income," Oubaty says.
+"Tourism [could be] a huge resource to employ people and generate sustainable income," Qubaty says.
 Another sustainable way for the government to run itself could be raising taxes.
 "In Yemen, just 5 to 10% of GDP is taxed - a very low amount."
-Cutting corruption, too, would free up capital for other purposes. - Julia Neumann Marie Kitano Tokyo Medical & Dental University doctor Tokyo clinician Marie Kitano is the Won- In Indonesia, unemployment for college der Woman kids didn't know they needed.
-She works as a medical doctor on weekdays, and as a mental health researcher can't find a job.
-The obstacle isn't job skills. children," says Kitano.
-"It happens when they are under pressure for a long time, sian entrepreneur. and can cause irreversible effects to the brain."
+Cutting corruption, too, would free up capital for other purposes. -Julia Neumann Marie Kitano Tokyo Medical & Dental University doctor Tokyo clinician Marie Kitano is the Wonder Woman kids didn't know they needed.
+She works as a medical doctor on weekdays, and as a mental health researcher on weekends.
+"I study the effects of toxic stress on children," says Kitano.
+"It happens when they are under pressure for a long time, and can cause irreversible effects to the brain."
 The stress can be induced in many ways, from parental neglect to bullying, natural catastrophes, verbal, physical and sexual violence, and more.
-Although stressors can be hard to control, Kitano aims to raise awareness about fast-growing companies without name their consequences.
-"I want to contribute to research from a medical point of view tract graduates, AMBIZ focuses on startby measuring the stress and seeing how it affects the brain," Kitano says.
-She shifted her field of interest from developmental disabilities to child abuse a year ago, when she read about a five-yearold in Tokyo who died because of neglect. conception of death," Kitano says.
+Although stressors can be hard to control, Kitano aims to raise awareness about their consequences.
+"I want to contribute to research from a medical point of view by measuring the stress and seeing how it affects the brain," Kitano says.
+She shifted her field of interest from developmental disabilities to child abuse a year ago, when she read about a five-year-old in Tokyo who died because of neglect.
+"When I was her age, I didn't even have a conception of death," Kitano says.
 She decided to make children a priority.
-"Nobody stands up for them," she says, "so I had to." -Laurianne Croteau
+"Nobody stands up for them," she says, "so I had to." - Laurianne Croteau